-1. Requirements.
-By the time they achieve candidacy, students must demonstrate reading proficiency through departmental examination or approved coursework in at least two relevant research languages: the choice of languages is discussed and approved by the student's faculty advisors.
+By the time they achieve candidacy, students must demonstrate reading proficiency through departmental examinations or approved coursework in at least two relevant research languages: the choice of which is discussed and approved by the student's faculty advisors.
 It is advisable that the language requirement be met early, in the first year if possible, since knowledge of languages has a direct bearing on the level of research a student is able to conduct.
 Students cannot advance to candidacy at the end of the third year if they have not satisfied the language requirement, and their progress to the degree is halted.

 Language needs vary and are determined by faculty advisors and the DGS in consultation with the student, taking into account professional standards and research needs in the student's chosen field.
 Students with exceptional language needs, who require more than two research languages, will be encouraged to use their summers for language study and to apply for competitive Foreign Language and Area Studies (FLAS) and other fellowships to fund additional language study.
-It is understood that the need for extensive language work may cause the dissertation to be completed beyond the sixth year.
+Although it is understood that the need for extensive language work may cause the student to extend their program beyond the sixth year, students are encouraged to use their summers for language work to make progress as efficiently as possible.